DNAAT Usage Guide

 python dnaat.py local path/to/your/sequences.fasta

-You can customize the alignment scores using optional arguments.
+You can customize the alignment parameters using optional arguments.
 These work for both global and local commands.

 Example: